fioccajohn/portfolio/README.md

 > "Que sais-je?"
 > – Michel Eyquem, Seigneur de Montaigne

+Like any good DJ, I also take requests.

 ## Python 🐍

 I'd love to speak in Python and code in English.